Customer: Squadron Energy Contract: EPC Location: Port Kembla, New South Wales |

 |

-Sqaudron Energy awarded McConnell Dowell two contracts - the engineer, procure and construct (EPC) contract for the new marine facilities and the procure and install contract for the Onshore Receiving Facilities.
+Squadron Energy awarded us two contracts - the engineer, procure, and construct (EPC) contract for the new marine facilities, and the procure and install contract for the Onshore Receiving Facilities.

-McConnell Dowell's work scope for the marine works includes construction of the new wharf, revetment, quay wall, nine dolphins, wharf furniture, main equipment foundations and marine loading arm platform structures.
-Demolition and dredging works required to suit the new facility will be carried out by others.
+Our work scope for the marine works included the construction of the new wharf, revetment, quay wall, nine dolphins, wharf furniture, main equipment foundations, and marine loading arm platform structures.
+Demolition and dredging works required to suit the new facility were carried out by others.

-The wharf construction is a 'Combi Wall' design, involving large piles (up to 1500 mm diameter) vibrated into the seabed and sheet piles installed between them.
-The front wall will be anchored to a further sheet-piled continuous wall using 161 tie-rods each 35 m long and approximately 150 mm diameter.
+The wharf construction is a 'Combi Wall' design, involving large piles (up to 1500 mm diameter) vibrating into the seabed and sheet piles installed between them.
+The front wall was anchored to a further sheet-piled continuous wall using 161 tie-rods each 35 m long and approximately 150 mm diameter.

-Procurement and construction of the Onshore Receiving Facilities (ORF) comprises installation of free issue marine loading arms and gantry, and procurement and construction of supporting utilities including fire protection, air and electrical systems.
+Procurement and construction of the Onshore Receiving Facilities (ORF) comprised the installation of free issue marine loading arms and gantry, and procurement and construction of supporting utilities including fire protection, air and electrical systems.